-Thank you, Karan, for this update on the fund.
+Thank you, Brian, for your time and insights on the fund.

 The views expressed in this report are exclusively those of Putnam Management and are subject to change.
 They are not meant as investment advice.

 Please note that the holdings discussed in this report may not have been held by the fund for the entire period.
 Portfolio composition is subject to review in accordance with the fund's investment strategy and may vary in the future.
 Current and future portfolio holdings are subject to risk.